LukeLIN-web/GNNlearning/notebook/stablediffusion笔记.md

 #### cross attention

-Q is projected from noisy data zt, K and V are projected from text condition
+Q is projected from noisy data zt, K and V are projected from text conditio